 On the subject of jack-of-all-trades; Shutterstock has got it all for your regular content producing needs, whereas Getty Images is what you would go for if you want one-of-a-kind and pro-grade visuals that narrate or depict an occasion.

-Read This: What Is Considered Private Property on Shutterstock
+Read This: Is Shutterstock a Database

 Licensing Differences Between Shutterstock and Getty Images